 Tips on Using Earnings Guidance

 - An experienced financial advisor will consider earnings guidance alongside numerous other methods of analysis when choosing investments for your portfolio.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Any financial statement worth reading will discuss the P/E Ratio, among other key indicators.
 These “fundamental” statistics about a company’s financial health and outlook are considered when performing fundamental analysis of a stock.